5ran6/noblocks/README.md

 ## Contributing

-We welcome contributions to the Paycrest noblocks app!
+We welcome contributions to the  noblocks app!
 To get started, follow these steps:

 **Important:** Before you begin contributing, please ensure you've read and understood these important documents:

-- [Contribution Guide](https://paycrest.notion.site/Contribution-Guide-1602482d45a2809a8930e6ad565c906a) - Critical information about development process, standards, and guidelines.
+- [Contribution Guide](https://.notion.site/Contribution-Guide-1602482d45a2809a8930e6ad565c906a) - Critical information about development process, standards, and guidelines.

-- [Code of Conduct](https://paycrest.notion.site/Contributor-Code-of-Conduct-1602482d45a2806bab75fd314b381f4c) - Our community standards and expectations.
+- [Code of Conduct](https://.notion.site/Contributor-Code-of-Conduct-1602482d45a2806bab75fd314b381f4c) - Our community standards and expectations.

 Our team will review your pull request and work with you to get it merged into the main branch of the repository.